Prime Minister of India – Notes [GK PDF]

 Dismissal of Prime Minister of India

-• In order to dismiss the Prime Minister from his post, a motion of non-confidence should be brought in the Lok Sabha by the opposition.
+• Non-confidence motion should be brought in the Lok Sabha by the opposition.

-• In that motion of no confidence, the signature of 2/3 part of the members of the parliament is mandatory.
+• Signatures of 2/3rd of the members of the parliament are mandatory.

 • When the no-confidence motion against the Prime Minister was passed in the Lok Sabha, subject to the President’s permission, the entire Cabinet was dissolved with the Prime Minister.